 Alan has served as Executive Director of FAIRR since its inception in 2015.
 Alan is founder and CEO of StratCom, a research-based strategy consultancy focused on institutional asset management.
 Alan’s research in the institutional market also includes trends and expectations related to ESG investing.
 Alan also sits on the Advisory Council of the Jeremy Coller Foundation, advising on animal welfare and related programmes and investments.
-Alan is a Senior Advisor on the ESG Committee at Coller Capital, the leading private equity secondaries firm.

 Alan holds a BA in Economics and Business Finance (Hons) from the University of Manchester and an MBA from Cass Business School, London.

+She has lived and worked San Francisco, New York and Madrid, and is currently London-based.
 Maria holds a MA (Distinction) in Environment, Politics and Globalization from King’s College London and a BA in International Business, Latin American Studies and Spanish from SDSU.

 With a personal and professional interest and expertise in the future of food, Rosie also acts as an advisor for investments in food and materials technology.

-Currently working towards a PhD in Linguistics and the discourse of animal production, Rosie holds a BA (Hons) and MA from the University of Oxford, and an MA from the Courtauld Institute in London.
+Rosie holds a BA (Hons) and MA from the University of Oxford, and an MA from the Courtauld Institute in London.